SerenityOS/serenity/Ports/python3/patches/ReadMe.md

 As usual, make the `configure` script recognize Serenity.
 Also set `MACHDEP` (which is used for `sys.platform`) to a version-less `serenityos`, even when not cross-compiling.

+## `http-client.patch`

+Allows HTTPConnection to work without the TCP_NODELAY socket option, as this is not supported by Serenity.

 ## `tweak-setup-py.patch`

 Make some tweaks to Python's `setup.py` files: